- Managing Your Award

 - cost categories are approved in the budget and allowable under the terms of the award.

-- Implementation of the subcontractor's scope of work via regular contact/communication to ensure sufficient progress is being made
+- Reviewing and monitoring implementation of the subcontractor's scope of work via regular /documented communication to ensure and verify that sufficient progress is being made

-How does a subcontractor get paid?
-The subcontractor will need to issue an invoice based on the terms of their Subcontract Agreement.
+How does a subrecipient/subcontractor get paid?
+The subrecipient will need to issue an invoice in accordance with the terms of their Subaward Agreement.
 The invoice will be charged to the restricted sponsored program account and processed through Ariba as a check request in the Ariba system.
+The PI, or authorized designee, should review the invoice for completeness based on the work performed and the requirements of the subaward, before approving the invoice in Ariba.
+The PI’s approval in Ariba serves as his or her attestation that the subrecipient is meeting its responsibilities under the subaward, and that each invoice is correct and complete.

 Links to Agency Regulatory Information

-Websites below provide links to Office of Management and Budget (OMB) Circulars and links to federal agency-specific grant policies (not all inclusive).
+Websites below provide links to the Office of Management and Budget (OMB) Uniform Guidance and links to federal agency-specific grant policies (not all inclusive).

 National Institutes of Health (NIH) Grants Policy Statement - grants.nih.gov/grants/policy/policy.htm